vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/compaction.md

 nebula> SHOW JOB <job_id>;
 ```

+!!! note

-> **NOTE:** Do the full compaction during off-peak hours because full compaction has a lot of IO operations.
+    Do the full compaction during off-peak hours because full compaction has a lot of IO operations.

 ## Operation suggestions